Next Generation Science Standards:

-Myth 2: Weather is the same thing as climate
+Myth 2: Weather and climate are the same thing

-When atmospheric scientists talk about weather, they are referring to the conditions of the air at any given moment.
-If it’s snowing, cloudy, hot, cold, sunny, windy, etc. When we watch the news, and see the weather report, it’s a forecast of what the atmospheric conditions will be for the next few day.
-A snapshot of what is going on in the air around you.
-Climate refers to the long-term patterns of precipitation, humidity, atmospheric pressure, and temperature, usually taken over a 30 to 40 year period.
-Decades worth of data is used to describe a region’s weather patterns.
+Climate refers to the long-term patterns of precipitation, humidity, atmospheric pressure, and temperature, measurements usually taken over a 30 to 40 year period.
+Decades worth of data is used to describe a region’s climate.
 Differences in these patterns result in a multitude of different climates.
-When, for example, the Southeastern United States is said to have a humid subtropical climate, it means that it can be described as having warm, moist summers, with dry and cool, but not cold, winters.
+For example, the Southeastern United States has a humid subtropical climate, usually having warm, humid summers and dry, cool, but not cold, winters.

 These differences are subtle but important.
 Weather is what is happening on any given day in the atmosphere, one singular data point.
-Climate is modeled around long term trends based on years’ worth of data collected.
-Just because a region is experiencing a few days of atypical weather, doesn’t means that its climate is changing.
-There are warm days in Alaska and it occasionally rains in the Sahara.
-However, those data points aren’t enough to be indicative of a larger change forthcoming.
-What is needed is a larger sample size to give us more confidence in our conclusions.
+Climate is modeled around long-term trends based on years’ worth of data collected.
+Just because a region is experiencing a few days of atypical weather, doesn’t mean that its climate is changing.
+There are warm days in Alaska and it occasionally rains in the Sahara Desert.
+However, those data points aren’t enough to show a change in a region’s climate.
+What is needed is more data points to give us confidence in our conclusions.
 This is exactly what scientists do when researching the climate trends.

-The data collected by researchers can be hard to digest, most people do not have an advanced degree in atmospheric science.
-So to illustrate the differences between weather and climate, I was inspired by famed data geek Nate Silver and chose an analogy that is near and dear to both our hearts: baseball.
+The data collected by researchers can be hard to digest; most people do not have an advanced degree in atmospheric science.
+To illustrate the differences between weather and climate, let’s use an analogy that famed data geek Nate Silver would appreciate: baseball.

 Modern baseball has been played every year since 1903.
-30 teams play 162 games a year, and starting position players getting about 450 at bats a season.
+Thirty teams play 162 games a year, with starting position players getting about 450 at-bats a season.
 This gives us a lot of data to work with, making baseball a good model for looking at the difference between an instantaneous data point and a long-term trend.
-In fact, a team’s general manager will look at similar data to make projections on a player’s performance and determine rosters.
+In fact, general managers look at similar data to make projections on player performance and to determine rosters.
 Let’s do just that.

 Say we are the general manager of a team, and we are looking to bring in a big name player on for the new season.
 We will simplify this scenario by ignoring the unique positions on a baseball team, MLB salary rules, and player age.
 And while there are a lot of advanced metrics that could be used to determine a player’s value (OBP, OPS, WAR), we are going to stick to batting averages.

-We start our search by looking at the free agency list, and immediately we see two big names: Mike Trout and Alex Rodriguez.
+We start our search by looking at the free agency list and immediately see two big names: Mike Trout and Alex Rodriguez.
 But which one should we try to sign?
-We want an player of all-star caliber, someone who can hit for around 0.300 average or higher.
-We go back through the game logs from last year and take look at a 5 game stretch in June and compare the two players.
+We want a player of all-star caliber, someone who can hit for around 0.300 average or higher.
+Let’s go back through the box scores from last year and take look at a 5 game stretch in June and compare the two players.

 5 Game Average